 Earth Junky Produce Bags ($16.95; amazon.com)

 Instead of taking single-use plastic bags from the store for your produce, try these reusable produce bags.
-This 7-piece set comes with an assortment of muslin and mesh bags of varying sizes for any type of produce.
+This seven-piece set comes with an assortment of muslin and mesh bags for varying sizes of produce.

-Using a reusable metal water removes the need for plastic containers.
-Dishwasher safe and made with double-wall vacuum insulation, this water bottle should keep your beverage cold all day.
+Using a reusable metal water bottle reduces the need for plastic containers.
+Dishwasher-safe and made with double-wall vacuum insulation, this water bottle can keep your beverage cold all day.

 Hand your local coffee shop a reusable bottle instead of taking a paper or plastic cup you’ll throw away.
 This Hydro Flask is vacuum-insulated and made with long-lasting stainless steel.

-Many normal sponges contain plastic and polyurethane, which is hard to recycle.
+Many normal sponges contain plastic and polyurethane, which are hard to recycle.
 A simple replacement is this bamboo dish brush with bristles made from recycled plastic.

 This soft-bristled brush is plant-based and organic.
 Instead of sitting in a landfill or floating in the ocean, the bristles and the packaging can be recycled, and the handle and the bioplastic wrapper can be composted.

 Switching to a stainless steel razor is a great way to get rid of the unnecessary waste of plastic disposables.
 The single blade provides just as close a shave, and since the razor is made from Swedish steel, it’s built to last a lifetime.
 The replacement blades are also stainless steel, so they can be recycled when worn out.

 Biodegradable Dental Floss with Refillable Glass Holder ($9.99, originally $12.99; amazon.com)

 If you floss (which you really should), here’s a great replacement for the normal plastic strings.
 The 100% silk floss is waxed and has a mint flavor.
 The packaging is recyclable and the floss is compostable.